Fusion-Lightguns/Fusion-Light-Gun/README.md

-This Repo is based on the [Prow Enhanced fork](https://github.com/Prow7/ir-light-gun), which in itself is based on the 4IR Beta "Big Code Update" [SAMCO project](https://github.com/samuelballantyne/IR-Light-Gun)
+## Fusion Light Gun ##

-This Repo is also becoming irrelevant and for code gnomes only lol.
+- This Repo is based on the [Prow Enhanced fork](https://github.com/Prow7/ir-light-gun), which in itself is based on the 4IR Beta "Big Code Update" [SAMCO project](https://github.com/samuelballantyne/IR-Light-Gun)

-See [P.I.G.S](https://github.com/Fusion-Lightguns/P.I.G.S--Pico-Gun-System/tree/plus) for new  methods
+- THIS REPO IS OUTDATED & ONLY KEPT FOR CODE GNOMES!!!
+Please See [P.I.G.S](https://github.com/Fusion-Lightguns/P.I.G.S--Pico-Gun-System/tree/plus) for new  methods

 # Features